rtCamp/OneDesign/README.md

 ### How are patterns transferred between sites?
 Patterns are transferred securely via WordPress REST API, ensuring that all pattern data, including blocks and settings, are properly synchronized.
 ### Can I customize which patterns are available to specific sites?
-Yes, you can control which patterns are applied to each consumer site by managing the selections in the Design Library.
+Yes, you can control which patterns are applied to each brand site by managing the selections in the Design Library.
 ### Are there any limits to how many patterns I can sync?
 There are no hard limits on the number of patterns you can sync, but performance may vary depending on your server resources and the complexity of the patterns.
 ### Can I also remove patterns from specific sites?